 From the time of the first foundation in Bermondsey in 1839, the Sisters have been involved in education at all levels.
 Whenever a new foundation was made it was likely that the first apostolate would be education and over the years Sisters have taught in hundreds of schools in all parts of the country.
 Many of these schools started in the convent with a few pupils and grew into establishments catering for large numbers of students from nursery to third level.

 Today, the situation is somewhat different.
 Many of these schools are still owned by the Sisters but are leased to Dioceses or Trusts.
-Only four Schools are now directly under the Trusteeship of the Institute, two Private Primary Schools and two Voluntary Aided Schools.
+Only three Schools are now directly under the Trusteeship of the Institute, one Private Primary School and two Voluntary Aided Schools.
 However, Sisters maintain contact with a number of Schools by voluntary work and

 membership of Governing Bodies.